gaochundong/urbanpilot/README.md

 # urbanpilot

-A demo of front-end UI.
+A boilerplate of front-end UI.